onedata/onedata-documentation/doc/getting_started/user_onedata_101.md

 <p align="center"> <img src="../img/getsupporttoken.png"> </p>

-You need to send this token to one of storage providers associated with your zone and request support for your space.
+You need to send this token to one of the storage providers associated with your zone and request support for your space.

 After having your space supported by at least 1 provider, the provider will appear on the map on *Onezone* page.